 Much of what we know about the cardiovascular complications of diabetes - and how they can be prevented or treated - has come from studies supported by NHLBI and NIDDK.
 In fact, in recent years these NIH institutes have substantially increased research in this area.

-More from our magazine: Introduction to Gestational Diabetes
+More from our magazine: Glucose Monitoring and Gestational Diabetes

 This year, NHLBI and NIDDK will start two large clinical trials designed to identify ways to reduce cardiovascular complications of type 2 diabetes.
 The Prevention of Cardiovascular Disease in Diabetes (PCDD) trial will study the benefits of intensified control of high blood sugar, cholesterol and hypertension.
 The Study of Health Outcomes of Weight Loss (SHOW) trial will focus on the benefits of weight loss in obese individuals with diabetes.
 Together, they will provide important information about the effectiveness of several new medications and treatment regimens to reduce the complications of diabetes.
 Until ways to prevent or cure diabetes are found, such trials offer the best opportunity to reduce the burden of diabetes.